NTkot/gaussian-naive-bayes-classifier/README.md

 - Eigen 3.3.7

 #### Installation
-Clone and compile .cpp file along with your "main.cpp" file.
+Include header file and compile .cpp file along with your "main.cpp" file.
+**You may need to change the include path of your Eigen library**.

+#### Usage
 You can test the library by compiling test.cpp (with bayes.cpp).

-#### Usage

 ###### Training
 Declare a class object-classifier and train it using the following line: